dcarriba/SoftwareEngineeringProject/README.md

 ## Requirements

-- Java 21 (recommended) <br>
+- Java is required <br>
-The project should also be compatible with Java 17 or later, but it has been tested with Java 21.
+Java version 21 is highly recommended, as the project was build and tested with Java 21

 - Gradle Wrapper is included, no separate Gradle installation is required.